AzureAdvocateBit/msft-learn-shell-text-1/module-design-template.md

 ## Summary

 In this module you will learn how you can use the Unix Shell to manipulate data and turn it into a different format.
 The purpose of doing these transformations is to have data in a usable and readable format that can later be used to extract insights of perform analytics tasks on.
 You will first analyse NASA data log files to understand their content and create a unified data log.
-Then you will create more complex instructions to transform logs and extract key information from them.
+Then you will create more complex instructions to transform logs and extract key information from this new log.

 ## Learning objectives